Paul instructs believers living in the Roman Empire not to resist the government since its existence is arranged by God.

 pregnant wife to death.
 Needing a scapegoat for the fires that burned much of

-the first emperor to persecute believers.
+becoming the first emperor to persecute the church, at least officially.

 And quite possibly, Paul